Intelligent-CAT-Lab/BugFarm/README.md

 ```

 ## Attention Analysis
 The second step is to extract attention weights from the methods in `data/$project/unique_methods.jsonl`.
-Execute the following to extract attention weights of codebert on 8 CPU cores:
+Execute the following to extract attention weights of codebert on GPU 0:

-`bash scripts/extract_attentions.sh attention_extractor.log codebert 12 8`
+`bash scripts/extract_attentions.sh attention_extractor.log codebert 12 0`

 This will create a log file which contains some stats about methods in `logs/attention_extractor.log`.
 Moreover, it will store all methods and their attention weights inside `data/$project/unique_methods_codebert_attnw.jsonl`.